dilner1/Portfolio_one/README.md

 ## Rooms

-- Uses image gallary to seperate sections
+- Uses image gallery to separate sections

 - Shows the specific rooms that can be booked